SpringOrca69/photogen/README.md

 # Photogen

 This project is a web application built with React for the frontend and Spring Boot for the backend.
-It allows users to upload images, crop and resize them, remove backgrounds, and edit T-shirts.
+It allows users to upload images, crop and resize them, remove and replace backgrounds, and edit T-shirts.

 ## Project Structure